seri/gettc/README.md

     $ [sudo] gem install gettc
     $ gettc 11127

 Note that 11127 is the ID that TopCoder gives to the problem named `DigitHoles`.
-You can find the ID for any problem if you look at the URL for that problem's statement.
+You can find the ID for any problem if you look at the URL for [that problem's statement](http://community.topcoder.com/stat?c=problem_statement&pm=11127) (you need to have a TopCoder account).
 Output:

     You have given ID = 11127
     Downloading problem to raw HTML ...
 Done